Nodal-Robotics/nodal-workspace/docs/safety/hazard-management/risk-acceptance.md

 ## Summary

-Risk acceptance in Axion Robotics is:
+Risk acceptance in Nodal is:

 * explicit
 * documented